Do you have missing or damaged teeth and want a long-term solution which feels and looks great? Dental implants could be the answer

 Local grafting (mild bone insufficiency) costs £250 per site.
 Block grafting (severe bone loss): by arrangement on referral.
 Scans cost: £200-300 on referral.

-All the above prices are examples for guidance only.
+All the above prices are examples for guidance only and were correct at the time the work was done.
 Please check with reception for up to date implant prices.

 Dental Implants Journey - Step by Step